Magyarapointe/mokuroreader-koreader/README.md

    mokuro "path/to/manga/folder"
    ```

-2. Create a CBZ file:
+2. Create a CBZ file containing both the images and the `.mokuro` file:
    - **Mac/Linux**: `zip -r manga.cbz manga_folder/*`
    - **Windows**: Use 7-Zip or built-in compression